xebiarohan/Docker/react.md

 ```
 Here dot represents the building context.

--p is for the port mapping, it means any call coming to the local host on port 3000 will be redirected to the containers 3000 port.

-When you will run this command, you will see Step 3 is taking comparitely more time then the others. we will try to fix this later in the blog.
+When you will run this command, you will see Step 4 is taking comparitely more time then the others. we will try to fix this later in the blog.

 So once it is done, you will get a image id, somthing like (1d88cc74aac8).